 The practice gave patients clear information to help them make informed choices.
-Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-One of the dentists described the conversations they had with patients to satisfy themselves they understood their treatment options.
+Staff described the conversations they had with patients to satisfy themselves they understood their treatment options.

-The patient information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website provided patients with information about the range of treatments available at the practice.
 These included general dentistry and treatments for gum disease.